kaapana/kaapana/docs/source/tech-basics/build_system.rst

 =====================================

 This document focuses on the steps which are performed during the kaapana build process.
-For details on how the build proccess is correctly started read :ref:`build_kaapana`.
+For details on how the build proccess is correctly started read :ref:`build`.
 Assuming the kaapana repository was cloned into the :code:`kaapana/` directory the build process is usually started by executing